England–Germany football rivalry: England

 Germany may beat us at our national sport today, but that would be only fair.
 We beat them twice at theirs.

 — Vincent Mulchrone of The Daily Mail, before the 1966 World Cup final.

 Since World War II, England has considered itself a rival to Germany in many areas, such as automobile production, naval forces, trade and economy—this rivalry has also permeated into football.

-English football fans often deem Germany to be their traditional football rival and care more about this rivalry than those with other countries, such as Scotland, Argentina or even Australia.
+English football fans often deem Germany to be their traditional football rival and care more about this rivalry than those with other countries, such as Scotland or Argentina.
 In the run-up to any football match against Germany, many English tabloids publish articles that contain references to the Second World War, such as calling their opposition derogatory terms such as "krauts" or "hun".

 Two days before the UEFA Euro 1996 semi-final, The Daily Mirror published an article on its front page that ran with the headline "Achtung!
 Surrender!": another reference to the war.
 After the 5–1 victory over Germany in 2001, the English news media were ecstatic.
 The Sunday Mirror drew more comparisons to World War II, by running an article about the game on the front page under the headline "BLITZED".

 Germany's defeat by England in the 1966 World Cup has often been voted by the English as their greatest ever sporting moment, and the 5–1 victory in 2001 has also regularly placed highly.
 England's Manchester United defeating Germany's Bayern Munich at the 1999 UEFA Champions League final is also highly regarded by English football fans as a high point in their perceived rivalry.
 The rivalry has also made its way into various aspects of English popular culture.
 For example, in the 1970s BBC television series Whatever Happened to the Likely Lads?, the character Terry remarks that 14 June 1970, the day that England lost 3–2 to West Germany, should be "indelibly printed on every true Englishman's mind".

 England player and broadcaster Gary Lineker notoriously said "Football is a simple game; 22 men chase a ball for 90 minutes and at the end, the Germans win."
 He would paraphrase himself following the final of the UEFA Women's Euro 2022, saying: "Football is a simple game.
 22 women chase a ball for 90 minutes and, at the end, England actually win."